 Here, otherwise conservative gentlemen brave the waves naked, sometimes adding nude aerobics to the entertainment, in plain view of the busy promenade.
 In other words: behavior that would have the gardai come running in other places is totally normal at the Forty Foot, one simply chooses not to notice.

 By the way – the male bastion of the Forty Foot has been toppled recently, so you’ll also find females going for a swim there.
 Female nudity has not yet been observed, or at least hit the outraged headlines.

 Some Final Words of Caution

 If you hit any beaches mentioned above, do not get everything off without taking a good look around you first.
 You should be fairly safe if there are other nudists (or nobody) about.
-But should a group of elderly nuns and a large gathering of young schoolchildren enjoy the beach nearby it might be unwise to strip off in front of them.
-Let common sense prevail bearing in mind that a complaint may lead to a run-in with the law.
+But should a group of elderly nuns and a large gathering of young schoolchildren be enjoying the beach nearby it might be unwise to strip off in front of them.
+Let common sense prevail, bearing in mind that a complaint may lead to a run-in with the law.